 The Friday Deploy That Taught Me to Respect PostgreSQL

 The deploy was on a Wednesday.
-It worked perfectly — fast, clean, zero errors.
-For three days, roughly 200 users clicked the new Monthly Summary dashboard and saw their sales data in under a second.
+It worked.
+Fast, clean, zero errors.
+For three days, about 200 users clicked the new Monthly Summary dashboard and saw their sales data in under a second.
 Then a large enterprise client onboarded.
 They had 600,000 deals.
-At 11:14 AM on a Monday, they clicked the dashboard for the first time — and within nine minutes, the entire platform was down.
+11:14 AM Monday, they clicked the dashboard for the first time.
+Within nine minutes the entire platform was down.

 The culprit was four lines of SQL.
-A JOIN that looked harmless on a small dataset, utterly catastrophic at scale.
-This is the story of that incident, what I found when I dug into PostgreSQL's internals, and the principles I now enforce religiously before any query ships to production.
+A JOIN that looked harmless on a small dataset and was catastrophic at scale.

 We were building a CRM for small businesses.
-The new feature was a "Monthly Summary" page — a dashboard showing each user's deal pipeline: how many deals were created, won, lost, and their total value, grouped by month and sales rep.
+The new feature was a "Monthly Summary" page.
+A dashboard showing each user's deal pipeline: deals created, won, lost, and total value, grouped by month and sales rep.

 SELECT